pieifodotcom/pieifodotcom.github.com/_posts/2018-01-25-enbbtcdetail.md

 sortNumber: 119
 ---
 <h1 style="color: #2F416A">Big Bitcoin</h1>
-<p>BBTC, the abbreviation of Big Bitcoin, is a new chain of 508,888 forked at the height of the bitcoin block, developed by the BBTC team.
+<p>BBC, the abbreviation of Big Bitcoin, is a new chain of 508,888 forked at the height of the bitcoin block, developed by the BBTC team.
 The Aim of BBTC is to create a better digital currency ecosystem based on bitcoin, and serve a wide range of society on the basis of bitcoin's creditworthiness.
 </p>
 <table class="center">
   <tbody>
     <tr>
         <td class="tablehalf">Project name</td>
-        <td class="tablehalf">Big Bitcoin（BBTC）</td>
+        <td class="tablehalf">Big Bitcoin（BBC）</td>
     </tr>
     <tr>
         <td>Forking Height</td>